heavyblotto/memorativa/docs/memorativa-draft-main.md

+# Memorativa - Cross-System Symbolic Correspondence Engine

-# Memorativa: An Archetypal Digital Memory Palace
+## An Archetypal Digital Memory Palace

+The **digital memory palace (DMP)** is a new way to organize and understand the world's content.
+A DMP enables users to organize, and understand online content using symbolic patterns, relationships, and patterns.

+**Memorativa** is an application that automatically organizes and curates online content using a customizable and extensible open-source DMP.

 ## 1. Overview